Legal formalism: Definition

 Formalism remains one of the most influential and important theories of adjudication and has been called the thesis to which realism is the antithesis.
 Formalism sees adjudication as the uncontroversial application of accepted principles to known facts to derive the outcome in the manner of a deductive syllogism.

 Formalists believe that the relevant principles of law of a given area can be discerned by surveying the case law of that area.
 Christopher Columbus Langdell believed that the only resources needed to create a science of law was a law library.

 Formalism has been called an "autonomous discipline," in reference to the formalist belief that judges require only the facts and the law, all normative issues such as morality or politics being irrelevant.
 If judges are seen to be simply applying the rules in a mechanical and uncontroversial manner, this protects judges from criticism.
 For this reason, formalism has been called "the official theory of judging."

 Formalists, contrary to Realists, take the judge at face value, assuming that the facts and principles as recorded in a judge's reasons reflect the facts that the judge considered to be relevant, and the principles that the judge arrived at to reach the judgement.
 They therefore place little emphasis on the means by which a judge determines the facts.

 As a normative theory, legal formalists argue that judges and other public officials should be constrained in their interpretation of legal texts, suggesting that investing the judiciary with the power to say what the law should be, rather than confining them to expositing what the law does say, violates the separation of powers.
 This argument is expressed clearly in Massachusetts Constitution of 1780, which provides that the judiciary "shall never exercise the legislative and executive powers, or either of them; to the end [that Massachusetts' government] may be a government of laws, and not of men."
 Formalism seeks to maintain that separation as a "theory that law is a set of rules and principles independent of other political and social institutions."

+Though formalist thought and influence in the United States has been greatly reduced since the early 20th century, some of its influence remains—especially in the theories of textualism and originalism.